ADU Zoning Ordinance Amendment

 Public Outreach

-On December 5, 2025, the County of San Diego’s Planning Commission will consider recommendations regarding the ADU Zoning Ordinance Amendment including Separate Sale of ADUs.
+On December 5, 2025, the County of San Diego’s Planning Commission considered recommendations regarding the ADU Zoning Ordinance Amendment including Separate Sale of ADUs.

-The Planning Commission will make recommendations to the County Board of Supervisors (Board), which is the final decision-making authority for this project.
-The Board hearing is tentatively scheduled for early 2026.
-An additional notification notice will be sent when the Board hearing date is confirmed.
+The Planning Commission made a recommendation to the County Board of Supervisors (Board), which is the final decision-making authority for this project.

 Past Meetings